-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service that can help you find a clinical trial recruiting people with a BRCA1/2 or other gene mutations.
-(Learn more about this program.)
+BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial for people with a BRCA1/2 or other gene mutations.
 You can also visit the National Institutes of Health's website to find a clinical trial.

 Learn more about clinical trials.